Skip to main content

 CODES AND STANDARDS OF ETHICAL CONDUCT

-Codes of ethics are formal statements that set forth standards of ethical behavior for members of a specific group.
-One of the hallmark characteristics of a profession is that its members subscribe to a code of ethics.
-Every member of a profession is expected to read, understand, and abide by the specific ethical standards of that profession.
+Codes of ethics are formal statements that set forth standards of ethical behavior for members of a group.
+In fact, one of the hallmarks of a profession is that its members subscribe to a code of ethics.
+Every member of a profession is expected to read, understand, and abide by the ethical standards of its occupation.

 Portions of these documents are discussed below.
 (See also “Resources” at the end of this course.)